tarantool/doc/doc/release/notes.rst

 Release notes for Tarantool versions
 ====================================

-Below is the table listing all Tarantool versions starting from 1.10.0 up to the current latest versions.
+Below are the tables listing all Tarantool versions starting from 1.10.0 up to the current latest versions.
-Each link leads to the release notes page of the corresponding version:
+Each link leads to the release notes page of the corresponding version.

+The first table contains the Tarantool versions based on the :doc:`new release policy <policy>`:

 ..  _release-list: